LuisGPeguero/discord-rich-presence-plex/README.md

 ![Showcase](assets/readme/showcase.png)

+## About This Fork

+**This fork removes Imgur support and adds [TMDB (The Movie Database)](https://www.themoviedb.org/) support!**
+Imgur dependencies have been removed and TMDB integration has been added.
+Feel free to contribute or open issues related to TMDB support.

 ## Installation

 If you're using a Linux-based operating system, you can [run this script with Docker](#run-with-docker).
 Otherwise, follow these instructions: